 Exceptional beauty for indoor and outdoor projects

 Our charred wood is an outstanding and durable choice for cladding of exterior walls and the wooden gates and fencing that we offer in ready-to-use kits.
 It is also ideal for interior projects such as wood panelling.

 Ready to see more?
 Beautiful examples of charred wood projects can be found on our projects page.
 If you have any questions or would like to plan an appointment to visit our showroom, please do not hesitate to get in touch.See more projects

-- Tailor-made finishes from lightly toasted to deeply charred
+- Tailor-made solutions in finishes ranging from lightly toasted to deeply charred

 - Quick delivery